-- RTAS represents the repayment term adjustment surcharge set out in Article 12 b) of this Sector Understanding. - RFAS represents the repayment frequency adjustment surcharge set out in Articles 13 a) 1) and 2) of this Sector Understanding. - RMRS represents the risk mitigant replacement surcharge set out in Article 20 b) of this Appendix. - CTCD represents the Cape Town Convention Discount set out in Article 36 of this Appendix. - NABS represents the non-asset-backed surcharge set out in Articles 55 a) 4), 55 b) and 57 b) of this Appendix II, as applicable. - CICD represents the conditional insurance coverage discount set out in Article 54 a) of this Appendix. - Premium may be paid either upfront or, over the life of the facility, as spreads expressed in basis points per annum.
-The upfront rates and spreads shall be calculated using the premium rate conversion model (PCM) so that the premium charge payable for a given transaction is the same in NPV terms whether the charge is effected by means of the upfront rates or the spreads.
-In transactions where, prior to the commencement of cover, terms are agreed or stipulated, which entail a reduction in the weighted average life, an upfront rate (calculated using the PCM) may be charged, which in terms of the resulting premium payable, corresponds to that payable in NPV terms under the spreads.
+- RTAS represents the repayment term adjustment surcharge set out in Article 12 b) of this Sector Understanding. - RFAS represents the repayment frequency adjustment surcharge set out in Articles 13 a) 1) and 2) of this Sector Understanding. - RMRS represents the risk mitigant replacement surcharge set out in Article 20 b) of this Appendix. - CTCD represents the Cape Town Convention Discount set out in Article 38 of this Appendix. - NABS represents the non-asset-backed surcharge set out in Articles 57 a) 4), 57 b) and 59 b) of this Appendix, as applicable. - CICD represents the conditional insurance coverage discount set out in Article 56 a) of this Appendix. - Premium may be paid either upfront or, over the life of the facility, as spreads expressed in basis points per annum, or in any combination of upfront rates and spreads.
+The upfront rates and spreads shall be calculated using the premium rate conversion model (PCM) so that the premium payable for a given transaction has the same NPV whether payable upfront, as a spread over the life of the facility, or a combination thereof.
+In transactions where, prior to the commencement of cover, terms are agreed or stipulated, which entail a reduction in the weighted average life, an upfront rate (calculated using the PCM) may be charged, which in terms of the resulting premium payable, corresponds to that payable in NPV terms under the spreads. - 36.

-34-2.
 The applicable minimum premium rates as of the initial effective date of this Sector Understanding (1 February 2011) are set out in Table 5 below.